How to Crack FAANG Interviews: Resume & Job Search Strategy That Actually Works

 The Job Search Pipeline: Why Cold Applying Is a Losing Strategy

-Think of your job search as a sales pipeline with four channels: referrals, recruiter outreach (inbound and outbound), targeted cold apply, and conference/community presence.
-Each channel has a different conversion rate and a different time investment.
+Think of your job search as a sales pipeline with four channels: referrals, recruiter outreach, targeted cold apply, and community presence.
 Referrals convert at 30-50x the rate of cold applications and compress the timeline from months to weeks.
 Building a referral pipeline isn't networking in the awkward conference-badge-swap sense — it's a systematic process.

 Positioning Yourself as a Signal, Not Noise — Personal Brand and Interview Readiness

-Getting an interview is only half the battle of the job search phase.
-You also need to ensure that when a recruiter Googles your name, what they find amplifies your application rather than creating doubt.
+Getting an interview is only half the battle.
+You also need to ensure that when a recruiter Googles your name, what they find amplifies your application.
 FAANG recruiters absolutely do this, especially at the senior level.

 | Strategy | Cold Apply (Portal) | Employee Referral | Recruiter Outreach (LinkedIn) |